Equivariant compression of certain direct limit groups and amalgamated free products: Introduction

+We give a proof of Theorem \ref{thm:main} in Section \ref{theproof} and apply to these concrete examples in Section \ref{example}.
 Note that our result can also be viewed as a study of the behaviour of equivariant compression under direct limits.
 The behaviour of the Haagerup property and the equivariant compression under group constructions has been studied extensively (see e.g. \cite{NP08}, \cite{Dreesen}, Chapter 6 of \cite{CCJJV01}, \cite{CSV12}, \cite{AntolinDreesen}).

-In Section \ref{gal}, we quantify part of Gal's work \cite{Gal2004} to study the behaviour of the equivariant compression under certain amalgamated free products $G_1*_H G_2$ where $H$ is of finite index in both $G_1$ and $G_2$.
+In Section \ref{gal}, we quantify part of \cite{Gal2004} to study the behaviour of the equivariant compression under certain amalgamated free products $G_1*_H G_2$ where $H$ is of finite index in both $G_1$ and $G_2$.
+Suppose $H$ is a closed finite index subgroup inside groups compactly generated groups $G_1$ and $G_2$ and there exists proper affine isometric actions $\beta_i \colon G_i \to \mathrm{Aff}(V_i)$ on Hilbert spaces $V_i$.
+In \cite{Gal2004}, the author shows that if there exists a non-trivial closed subspace $W \subset V_1 \cap V_2$ that is fixed by the restricted actions $\beta_i |_H$ then the product $G_1 \ast_H G_2$ also admits a proper affine isometric action on a Hilbert space.
+We quantify this result. \begin{thm} With the above assumptions $\alpha_2^{\#}(G_1 \ast_H G_2) \geq \frac{\alpha_2^{\#}(H)}{2}$ \end{thm}